All-NVMe Ceph for AI: When Distributed Storage Actually Beats Local ZFS

 --group_reporting

-Typical Result: You see a strong 7–9 GB/s read.
-Ideally, this looks great.
+Typical result: 7–9 GB/s read per node.
+On a whiteboard, that looks strong.
 But across 8 nodes, you don’t get a unified 64 GB/s throughput pool.
-You get 8 independent pipes.
+You get 8 independent pipes — and distributed training only moves as fast as the slowest one.

 The Ceph EC 6+2 Test